New-Creta/Rex/_docs/src/documentation/rex_pipeline.md

 Note: this has nothing to do with the Unity game engine.

-A unity build allows the build system to merge source files together, creating 1 big source files.
+A unity build allows the build system to merge source files together, creating 1 big source file.
 This is simply done with C++ include statements including different .cpp files into intermediate .cpp files.

 These intermediate files are then passed on to the compiler which improves compilation times a lot as the compiler doesn't have to open as many files and can parse more files in 1 go.

-Note: unity build support is only for Visual Studio generated projects, it's currently not supported for Ninja builds
+Note: Files modified on disk, different from their repo equivalent are excluded from unity files to improve compilation.
+They also have optimizations disabled so it's easier to debug them.

 ### Generation Script
 The generate script itself is just a wrapper around a sharpmake call.